gradle/gradle/design-docs/improved-console.md

 ```

 ### Implementation
-`DefaultGradleLauncherFactory` registers a `RichBuildProgressListener` (similar to `BuildProgressFilter`)
+`DefaultGradleLauncherFactory` registers a listener `BuildProgressBarListener` (similar to `BuildProgressFilter`)
-and forwards them to a `ConsoleBackedBuildProgressRenderer`.
-It would maintain a `RichBuildProgressLogger`
+and forwards events to a `ConsoleBackedProgressBarRenderer`.
+It would maintain a `BuildProgressBarLogger` that
-that is responsible for updating the `ProgressLabel`.

-**TODO**: This model is missing some classes and implementation between `RichBuildProgressLogger` and `ProgressLabel`
+logs using a `ProgressBar` implementation of `ProgressFormatter`.
+A `ProgressBar` has a width and filler character.

+`ConsoleBackedProgressBarRenderer` renders the `ProgressBar` using a `ProgressLabel`, which extends `Label` with
-A `ProgressLabel` extends `Label` with the following additions:
+the following additions:
  - `void setProgressBar(ProgressBar progressBar)`
  - `void setText(String text)` (inherited from `Label`)
  - `void render()` (we can probably add this to `Label`)

-A `ProgressBar` has:
- - `void setMaxWidth(Integer maxWidth)`
- - `void setFillerChar(Char fillerChar)`
- - `void render()`

 Under `--continuous` build, the progress bar and multi status text area are reused.

 ### Test Coverage
-* Logs should be streamed with plain output and not throttled when not attached to a Console
+* By default, logs should be streamed with plain output and not throttled when not attached to a Console
+* Color output is output when requested through via the tooling API via `LongRunningOperation.setColorOutput(true)`
-* The TAPI is unaffected except for additional BuildOperations now published
+* OutputEvents tooling to API is unaffected except for additional BuildOperations now published
 * Logs should be streamed with plain output when attached Terminal lacks of color or cursor support
 * Renders well on default macOS Terminal, default Windows Console, Cygwin, PowerShell and common Linux Terminals